Jura E8 Review: Versatile Super-Automatic Coffee Machine

-The Jura E8 is undeniably expensive.
+Like the Jura S8, which is similar to the E8 but with a better LCD display, the Jura E8 is undeniably expensive.
 However, it offers a tremendous amount of customization and Swiss build quality.
-At the end of the day no super-automatic espresso maker is inexpensive, so it really comes down to which machine will suit you best.
+At the end of the day, no super-automatic espresso maker is inexpensive, so it really comes down to which machine will suit you best.
 The Jura E8 is feature-laden, reliable, easy to use, and easy to maintain.
 All this considered, it represents a good value, but it isn’t necessarily a gadget for all budgets.

 Do Not Buy The Jura E8 If…

 You are not interested in brewing milk-based beverages – A lot of what you’re paying for with the Jura E8 is its automatic milk frother.
 If you aren’t the kind of person to drink milk-based beverages you can save a significant amount of money and space by opting for model that does not have a milk dispenser.
 The Jura ENA Micro 1 is a good choice, although it does lack some of the higher end features like PEP and the elaborate customization available on the E8.
 It has also been discontinued by Jura, but is still accessible through alternative vendors.
 The Jura A1 also delivers excellent, simple coffee drinks, check out our review here.